 Modern software engineering is splintered.
-APIs live in one framework, background jobs in another, queues have their own tooling, and AI agents are springing up in yet more isolated runtimes.
-Motia exists to unify all of these concerns API endpoints, automations & workflows, background tasks, queues, and AI agents into a single, coherent system with shared observability and developer experience.
+APIs live in one framework, background jobs in another, queues have their own tooling, and complex workflows require separate orchestration engines.
+Motia exists to unify all of these concerns viz.
+API endpoints, scheduled tasks, background jobs, message queues, and workflow orchestration into a single, coherent system with shared observability and developer experience.

 We are standing at the edge of a new chapter in software engineering driven by AI and large language models.
 These technologies are automating workflows previously handled by humans and shifting the bulk of work to backend automation systems.
 This shift is introducing a massive influx of complexity into existing architectures, similar to the transition from PHP spaghetti code era to structured MVC frameworks and the later rise of React for UI complexity.